WallarooLabs/wally/CONTRIBUTING.md

 example, changing the indentation in a file?
 Do not make logic changes along with it.
 Editing a line that has extra whitespace at the end?
 Feel free to remove it.

+## Documentation

+All documentation, be it textual, visual or what not, should include sources for that documentation so that anyone else can easily make modifications.

+### Appropriate Formats

+* Textual

+We have 2 approved documentation formats.
+Markdown for simple documentation like this won't be repurposed for other mediums and org-mode format.
+Org-mode is used by more than 1 team member and makes a great end format medium.
+It is displayed with some decent formatting in GitHub and can be turned into PDF and a variety of other formats.
+Additionally, you can do basic org-mode format editing in any text editor although Emacs using org-mode is by far the best editor for handling it.

+* Visual

+We've yet to settle on a source format for images, drawing etc.